 Just cut two small pieces of memory foam and put them on your ears before sliding on your helmet.
 They will expand and adjust according to the fit of the helmet.

 Create a seal while closing your helmet

-If there is any opening or space which allows air to enter into your helmet, your helmet would be very noisy.
+If there is any opening or space that allows air to enter your helmet, your helmet would be very noisy.
 So, it is best to close any gaps.
 The most important opening is, of course, the front, so make sure that you close your visor properly and tightly as most of the air enters the helmet if the visor is not properly closed.

 Buy a quiet helmet

 The last and the most obvious way to make your helmet quieter is by buying the perfect one for yourself.
 A helmet that fits properly, already has a chin curtain, and has a properly sealed visor will be the one that is quietest.
-Moreover, there are also helmets that come with extra paddings.
-Therefore, while buying a helmet, make sure all these features are in it so that you do not have to go an extra mile trying to give your ears comfort while you ride your bike.
+Moreover, there are also helmets that come with extra padding.
+Therefore, while buying a helmet, make sure all these features are in it so that you do not have to go the extra mile trying to give your ears comfort while you ride your bike.

 If you don’t know how to figure that out then we have a complete buying guide on how to get the best motorcycle helmets.

 Making your motorcycle helmet quieter can make your riding experience much more fun.
 You can make your helmet quieter by using any of the above techniques.
 We have made sure that none of these affect the comfort of your helmet; as we know, that is what matters the most!

 So, make your motorcycle helmet quieter easily at home, and enjoy your ride!